Your employer brand

 I have a friend who recently left 3M after more than a decade there.
 She has a passion for environmental issues.
 She has deep respect for the diversity of the 3M workforce and the collaboration that is critical to its reputation for innovation.
 But she believed that big innovations had slipped away.
 More troubling, the forever chemical PFOS that is a critical ingredient in Scotchgard had entered her region’s groundwater.
 She told me over lunch one day, “I realized I work for a chemical company!”
 In 2018, 3M paid a $850M settlement to the state of Minnesota.
 The immediate legal issue had been mitigated, but the damage to the brand, exacerbated by repeated reductions in force, remains.

-One of my valued strategic partners is the executive search and leadership advisory firm Allen Austin.
-Its CEO Rob Andrews recently paraphrased an open letter from the graduating president of Yale’s student body, Khalil Greene, to prospective employers.
+In 2021, Yale's graduating student body president, Khalil Green, wrote an open letter to prospective employers.
 Mr. Greene posited a handful of insights worth considering with your Gen Z employees, as you build your brand:

 We are facing a different job market than we’ve seen in quite some time.
 Baby Boomers, comprising the senior-most cohort in business, have exited the workplace at an accelerated rate since the pandemic began.
 Pew Research reported in November 2020 that 3.2M Boomers had retired in the past 12 months, up 50% from the previous year.
 High-income workers’ wealth increased significantly in the past year, bringing into question whether they want to keep working, how hard they want to work and what kind of work they want to do.
 A leadership vacuum is being filled by people with far less management experience.
 If your goal is to create a team of A-players who function well together, it’s time to consider your brand as an employer.
 Have you determined how your brand essence matches with how your workers think about themselves?
 Or whether what you promise leads workers to choose your company as their employer rather than other companies in your industry or in your area?